chocrates-test-org/sturdy-octo-succotash/.github/steps/2-copilot-hub.md

 ### :keyboard: Activity: Add another Javascript method and view all suggestions

-1. From inside the codespace in the VS Code explorer window, create a new file.
-Note: If you closed the Codespace from above please open it back up or create a new Codespace.
+1. From inside the edtior in the VS Code explorer window, create a new file.
 2. Name the file `member.js`
 3. In the `member.js` file, type the following function header.
    ```